AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-a-program.md

 >[!CAUTION]
 >
 >Programs that have Smart Lists containing a "Custom Object is Updated" trigger will cause the import to fail.
-Please delete this trigger prior to following the steps below.
+Please remove this trigger from all Smart Lists prior to following the steps outlined below.

 ## Importing a Program {#importing-a-program}